motiwari/BanditPAM/README.md

 # BanditPAM: Almost Linear-Time *k*-Medoids Clustering

-This repo contains a high-performance implementation of BanditPAM from https://arxiv.org/abs/2006.06856.
+This repo contains a high-performance implementation of BanditPAM from [BanditPAM: Almost Linear-Time k-Medoids Clustering](https://arxiv.org/abs/2006.06856).
 The code can be called directly from Python or C++.

 If you use this software, please cite: